slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away."
 -- Antoine de Saint Exupery [1900]*

-Most people with good taste are young and poor.

 The more «art» you allow in, the less commercial success you’ll have.
 People don’t want «art» they want entertainment.

 > *"There is no exquisite beauty without some strangeness in the proportion."